Linear Multidimensional Regression with Interactive Fixed-Effects: Estimation

-This section establishes an inference procedure for the kernel weighted fixed-effects model.\footnote{The procedures here do not translate to the matrix low-rank approximation estimator, since convergence rates are too slow for that estimator. } Proposition~\ref{lemma:consKernel} establishes an upper bound on the kernel weighted fixed-effect estimator convergence rate that can be refined to exactly the parametric rate for the fixed-effect asymptotic bias component.
-To ensure the bias from the fixed-effect term converges sufficiently quickly a further correction is required.
-Below is an additional orthogonalisation from \cite{freemankristensen2024} that can achieve this.
+This section establishes asymptotic normality for the main estimator, named inference corrected estimator.\footnote{The procedures here may not in general translate to the matrix low-rank approximation estimator, since convergence rates can be too slow for that estimator. } Proposition~\ref{lemma:consKernel} establishes an upper bound on the kernel weighted fixed-effect estimator convergence rate that can be refined to exactly the parametric rate for the fixed-effect asymptotic bias component.
+To ensure the bias from the fixed-effect term converges sufficiently quickly a further correction is used, proposed here.